pal-dev-labs/Python-for-Economic-Applications/README.md

 # Python for Economic Application

-[Course of Coding for Economic Application] (https://economia.uniroma2.it/master-science/economics/corso/2021/) - Prof. A. Parisi
+[Course of Coding for Economic Application] (https://economia.uniroma2.it/master-science/economics/corso/2021/)

-[Master Of Science in Economics] (https://economia.uniroma2.it/master-science/economics) [Università degli Studi di Roma "Tor Vergata" - via Cracovia 50 - Roma ](http://web.uniroma2.it/en)
+[ Master Of Science in Economics ] (https://economia.uniroma2.it/master-science/economics)

+[Università degli Studi di Roma "Tor Vergata" - via Cracovia 50 - Roma ](http://web.uniroma2.it/en)

 Teacher: Prof. Giandomenico Palumbo

 Course starting date: 07 Nov 2023

 Course ending date: 22 Dec 2023

-Location: lab XXXX - Friday 14:30 to 16:30
+Location: lab XXXX - Friday from 14:30 to 16:30

 # Tools used
 You can use a personal laptop to follow the course.